Submit A Written Comment

 - Limit comments to 10 single-sided pages or the equivalent.
 For the Board of Fisheries, limit comments to 5 single-sided pages once deliberations have begun.

+Comments submitted after the deadline for each meeting are provided to the board once the meeting is in session.
 Once the boards are in session, late comments/record copies will generally be distributed to board members in the mornings before the meeting is called to order and at the end of the lunch breaks.

 For special meetings, late comments may not be accepted.
 Information on comments should be available in the meeting notice and meeting info page on this site, or contact Boards Support at 907-465-4110.